awsdocs/amazon-eks-user-guide/doc_source/network_reqs.md

 You can define both private \(RFC 1918\) and public \(non\-RFC 1918\) CIDR ranges within the VPC used for your Amazon EKS cluster\.
 For more information, see [VPCs and Subnets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html) and [IP Addressing in Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html) in the *Amazon VPC User Guide*\.

+The Amazon EKS control plane creates up to 4 cross\-account elastic network interfaces in your VPC for each cluster\.
+Be sure that the subnets you specify have enough available IP addresses for the cross\-account elastic network interfaces and your pods\.

 **Important**
 Docker runs in the `172.17.0.0/16` CIDR range in Amazon EKS clusters\.
 We recommend that your cluster's VPC subnets do not overlap this range\.
 Otherwise, you will receive the following error: